faf-big

 Find Any File Scripts

-Starting with FAF version 2.3.3, FAF's search rules can be extended by writing scripts (programming code) in the Lua and JavaScript (short: JS) languages.
+Starting with FAF version 2.4, FAF's search rules can be extended by scripts (programming code) in the Lua and JavaScript (short: JS) languages.

-Later versions of FAF may add more scripting features, such as for displaying custom columns and more information about listed files and folders, and offering more commands in the contextual menu for found items.
+(I am also planning to add more scripting features, such as for displaying custom columns and more information about listed files and folders, and offering more commands in the contextual menu for found items.)

 Installing scripts